Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-Web-REST.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include Google Pay support and the documents related to the features will be released soon.

-Merchants need to follow the below steps in order to integrate Google Pay with their website.

----

 ## Step 1: Configure Google Pay on the Web